lgonzalezrouco/pti/microservices/README.md

 	minikube start --vm-driver=hyperkit

-The minikube start command creates and configures a Virtual Machine that runs a single-node Kubernetes cluster.
+Minikube runs a single-node Kubernetes cluster (with the help of [Docker Machine](https://github.com/docker/machine)) over a Virtual Machine (or not if you specify the "none" driver).
+Minikube can interact with different hypervisors specifying a proper driver (list [here](https://minikube.sigs.k8s.io/docs/reference/drivers/)).
+The minikube "start" command creates and configures the cluster.
 This command also configures your kubectl installation to communicate with this cluster.
-Minikube can interact with different hypervisors specifying a proper driver (list [here](https://minikube.sigs.k8s.io/docs/reference/drivers/)).
-On Linux we will use the "none" driver, which means that we will skip VM creation.

 You can check the status of minikube this way: